MathsCell/mathscell.github.io/index.md

 output: html_document
 ---

-Mathematics Cell is a part of Toulouse Biotechnology Institute Bio & Chemical Engineering ([TBI](http://www.toulouse-biotechnology-institute.fr/en/index.html)).
+Mathematics Cell is a part of Toulouse Biotechnology Institute, *Bio & Chemical Engineering* ([TBI](http://www.toulouse-biotechnology-institute.fr/en/index.html)).
 It is focused on mathematical modeling of biochemical and microbial systems.

 ## What Mathematics Cell proposes?